 - Ragtag Bunch of Misfits: Team S-F, full stop.
-You got two Army enlistees - one whose father was a revenant and the other whose parents are divorced, with her mom being their boss - a Shirai Ryu ninja with Daddy Issues in the past, and a Shaolin Archer who is Badass Gay.
-And to top it off, it was Johnny Cage who had put the team togethet.
+You got two Army enlistees - one whose father was a revenant and the other whose parents are divorced, with her mom being their boss - a Shirai Ryu ninja with Daddy Issues in the past, and a gay Shaolin Archer.
+And to top it off, it was Johnny Cage who had put the team together.

 - Rapid-Fire Fisticuffs:

 - Kung Lao puts his opponent over his knee and rapidly punches their face during his throw.
 It can be enhanced into a Brutality, adding a few extra punches to knock the opponent's head off.

 - Liu Kang's moveset contains many lightning-fast punches as well kicks.